zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

       ````

     **Note:**
-       - Copy/Paste the following SQL queires into SQL Worksheet
+       - Copy/Paste the following SQL queries into SQL Worksheet
        - Press [**F5**] or click on the "Run Scripts" icon
        - Check that there are no errors